Papi-Eruh/erudit_public/README.md

 Visit cultural landmarks, **scan the QR code**, and watch **history come to life** right where it happened.

-For those at home, Erudit ensures **healthy screen time**.
-We offer just **one short story per day**, allowing children to explore history and **meaningful life lessons** at a gentle pace.
+**For those at home**, Erudit ensures healthy screen time.
+We offer just **one short story per day**, allowing children to explore history and meaningful life lessons at a gentle pace.

-While modern cartoons are often frantic, we choose calmness. **Our shots last at least six seconds**, giving children the time to **watch, understand, and stay focused**.
+While modern cartoons are often frantic, we choose calmness. **Our shots last at least six seconds**, giving children the time to watch, understand, and stay focused.

 <br>